The best sales to shop today: Dyson, Fitbit, MacBook Air and more

 Those looking to get fit this year should pick up the Fitbit Inspire 2 today, since it’s down to just $68.95 at Amazon — that’s about $30 off its usual price.
 The device (which happens to be our favorite fitness tracker) boasts 10 full days of battery life and is built to track your steps, distance, sleep, hourly activity and calories burned, in addition to monitoring your heart rate.
 Plus, it allows you to receive call, text, calendar and smartphone app notifications right on your wrist.
 Choose between a black, white or rose sports band.

-Snacks, drinks and more from Amazon (starting at $4; amazon.com)
+Snacks, Drinks and More From Amazon (starting at $4; amazon.com)

 Whether you’re stocking up on snacks to munch on during Sunday’s big game or you’re just replenishing your pantry stores, this Gold Box is for you.
 For one day at Amazon, you can save on everything from Chewy granola bars and Lay’s chips to spices and seasonings.
 You’ll also find deals on canned goods, teas and other grocery essentials, so it’s worth browsing through all the deals before they’re eaten up.